Skip to navigation Skip to content

 • the date of birth recorded for the child on the AIR

-• information about immunisation evidence that has been provided; and
+• information about immunisation evidence that has been provided

 • immunisation overrides that have been recorded

-For Child Care Subsidy (CCS), the immunisation status is displayed on the Child Immunisation Details in Process Direct.
-A child can be selected to display more information for the child on the Child Summary.
+For Child Care Subsidy (CCS), the immunisation status shows on Child Immunisation Details in Process Direct.
+A child can be selected to show more details for the child on the Child Summary.

-Information about how immunisation status is determined and how it impacts specific payments can be found via Related Links below.
+See the Related Links for details about how immunisation status is determined and how it impacts specific payments.

-The Child Immunisation Summary guided procedure can be used to view the status of a child's AIR link.
+Use the Child Immunisation Summary guided procedure to view the status of a child's AIR link.

 • Awaiting link (AWA) for up to 14 days if a link has been attempted but a response has not yet been received from the AIR